nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013021614/README.md

 # terminal graph browser

 - concept of `terminal graph browser`
-- would be awesome
+- is awesome
 - fzf loop just like `zc`
   - preview window shows document always, menu picks options, option to visit links
-- attaching work here
-- symlink in main dir
+- text user interface ( TUI ) to follow links like web browser
+  - add and remove links quickly
+  - navigate back - very useful
+    - if you edit links in cards you are working on, you could get trapped and need to hop back to previous card

 ```
 ln -s zet/20221013021614/ browser